The Humble Knee

 Sleeves can be a pain to get on and off, especially if you’re in the middle of a functional training workout.
 The easiest way to get them on and off is to pull them over your ankle first, then roll the top down halfway.
 This gives you a handle to help you hold onto to pull them into place.
 Do the opposite to take them off.

 Whether or not you keep them on during rest times is your call.
-Some athletes like to keep their knees warm during sets, but others might find the sleeves uncomfortable.
+Some athletes like to keep the knee warm during sets, but others might find the sleeves uncomfortable.

 Keeping sleeves clean